fanniewallner/fanniewallner/README.md

 ### About me

-I am an aspiring front end developer studying at Medieinstitutet in Stockholm graduating in May 2024.

-📫 How to reach me: fannie.wallner@medieinstitutet.se
+Frontend developer.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/fannie-wallner-87635b239/)
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/fannie-wallner-87635b239/)
 - 😄 Pronouns: Her/she
-- 🌱 I’m currently an intern at a company where I develop my skills in React adn testing.
+- 🌱 I’m currently learning more about testing strategies and C# .NET applications.
 - ⚡ Fun fact: I am a former cheerleader and therefor a true teamplayer wanting everyone in the team to succeed together.

 ### Tech skills